ibm-cloud-docs/devsecops/devsecops-release-notes.md

 {: #devsecops-open-v10.6.2-open-v9.25.1}

-Environment property `IAM_ACCESS_TOKEN` has been removed :   Environment property `IAM_ACCESS_TOKEN` has been depreceated in this release.
+Environment property `IAM_ACCESS_TOKEN` has been removed :   Environment property `IAM_ACCESS_TOKEN` has been deprecated in this release.

 Failed evidence will be collected if verification certificate is not available :   During the artifact verification stage, if the verification certificate is not available- DevsecOps collects failed evidence.